-Jeremiah Tower director talks making of "The Last Magnificent"
+'Jeremiah Tower' director on the story behind the film

 That's amazing!
 So tell us, what's up next for you?

 We have a film making festival rounds right now.
-It's called Fermented.
+It's called "Fermented."
 We made it with Ed Lee.
 He basically kind of leads us through that whole world of fermented foods, both historical and otherwise.
 It's really incredible, and it's unbelievably textural.
 That film is done.
 There's a guy here at ZPZ named Jon Cianfrani who directed that film.